mcgregorian1/personalWebsite/content/authors/admin/_index.md

   url: https://cnr.ncsu.edu/geospatial/

 # Short bio (displayed in user profile at end of posts)
-bio: PhD Student in geospatial analytics
+bio: PhD Candidate in geospatial analytics

 # Interests to show in About widget
 interests: